rezamarzban/electromagnetic/wait_formula/README.md

 Wait's formula:
 ![image1](Wait_formula.jpg)

-Very complex Wait's formula is derived from Norton-Sommerfeld equations, To calculating this confusing formula by `Symbolic` package at `Octave` use `Wait_formula.m` file aa below.
-Also be noticed that `SymPy` is lacking to solve and calculating complex integrals with imaginary part! while `Symbolic` package at `Octave` which use `SymPy` doesn't lack:
+Very complex Wait's formula is derived from Norton-Sommerfeld equations, To calculating this confusing formula by `Symbolic` package at `Octave` use `Wait_formula.m` file as below.
+Also be noticed that `SymPy` is lacking to solve and calculating complex integrals with imaginary part!
+But `Symbolic` package at `Octave` which use `SymPy` doesn't lack:

 ```
 pkg load symbolic